Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Entanglement and correlation measures

-\paragraph{Entanglement and correlation measures.--} For the study of correlation effects in nuclear many-body systems, we explore a set of entanglement measures~\cite{Vidal2002,Shi2003}.
-The total entropy~\cite{Legeza-2004b} $I_\text{tot} \equiv \sum_{p} s_{p}$ is obtained from the single-orbital entropy $s_p \equiv - \text{Tr} \, \rho_p \ln \rho_p$, where $\rho_p$ is the one-orbital-reduced density matrix of the orbital $p$ obtained by tracing out all other orbitals except for $i$~\cite{Legeza2003}.
+For the study of correlation effects in nuclear many-body systems, we explore a set of entanglement measures~\cite{Vidal2002,Shi2003}.
+The total entropy~\cite{Legeza-2004b} $I_\text{tot} \equiv \sum_{p} s_{p}$ is obtained from the single-orbital entropy $s_p \equiv - \text{Tr} \, \rho_p \ln \rho_p$, where $\rho_p$ is the one-orbital-reduced density matrix of the orbital $p$ obtained by tracing out all other orbitals except for $p$~\cite{Legeza2003}.
 The single-orbital entropy is directly linked to the natural occupation numbers in the many-body state~\cite{Boguslawski2014orbent}.
 Therefore, systems with strong static correlations give rise to increased values for $s_{p}$ and, consequently, $I_\text{tot}$.
 In the case of weakly correlated systems, occupation numbers are either $n_p \approx 0 \, \text{or} \,1$, reflecting the existence of a dominant reference determinant, as obtained in a mean-field calculation, for example.
 As a consequence, nuclei with shell closures will be accompanied by a local minimum in the total entropy.
 To more cleanly disentangle correlations for protons and neutrons, we define the proton (neutron) total entropy $I_\text{tot}^{(p)}$ ($I_\text{tot}^{(n)}$) where only single-orbital entropies of a given particle species are summed over.
 Correlations among pairs of orbitals can be further studied from the entanglement entropy $s_{pq} \equiv -\text{Tr} \, \rho_{pq} \ln \rho_{pq}$ using the two-orbital reduced density matrix $\rho_{pq}$.
 Combing single- and two-orbital entropies leads to the mutual information, $I_{p\ne q} \equiv s_p + s_q - s_{pq}$~\cite{Rissler2006}.
+Since matrix elements of $\rho_{pq}$ are expressed in terms of two-orbital correlation functions, also known as generalized correlation functions \cite{Barcza-2015}, $s_{pq}$ can be viewed as a weighted average of the corresponding correlations.
+Subtraction of $s_p$ and $s_q$ when $I_{pq}$ is calculated is analogous to the usual subtraction of the unconnected parts of the two-orbital correlation functions.
 Entanglement studies in nuclear theory have been performed in shell-model applications~\cite{Legeza2015,Kruppa2021} and in no-core calculations of light systems~\cite{Robin2021}.
 We emphasize that the entanglement measures are of non-observable character, as they depend on the nuclear Hamiltonian and the many-body basis (see, e.g., Refs.~\cite{Furnstahl02occ,Furnstahl2010}).
 Thus, we focus on their qualitative behavior.